 There is no fear more profound for a parent than that of their child sustaining a catastrophic injury.
 And there is no agony more acute than that of a parent seeing their child in pain.
 No parent or child should endure that suffering because of someone else’s careless or reckless actions.

-The lawyers at Sibley Dolman and Dolman Law Group, many of whom are themselves parents, spend their careers fighting for the rights and interests of Florida residents and visitors who have suffered catastrophic injury through no fault of their own.
+The lawyers at Dolman Law Group Accident Injury Lawyers, PA, many of whom are themselves parents, spend their careers fighting for the rights and interests of Florida residents and visitors who have suffered catastrophic injury through no fault of their own.
 When our client is an injured child, we put our hearts and souls into doing everything we can to hold accountable any person or company who did that child harm.
 It is the least we can do for the children and families whose lives have been turned upside down by a preventable, senseless accident.

-Dolman Law Group and Sibley Dolman are Florida-based, affiliated law firms that exclusively represent personal injury victims and their families.
+Dolman Law Group Accident Injury Lawyers, PA are Florida-based, affiliated law firms that exclusively represent personal injury victims and their families.
 We have years of experience fighting on behalf of Floridians facing the terrifying ordeal of a severe injury to a child.
 Our lawyers have recovered tens of millions of dollars for our clients through settlements and jury verdicts.

 Parents of badly-injured children sometimes feel conflicted about taking legal action.
 It often seems unnatural to put a dollar value on a child’s and a family’s suffering.
 And litigation is an emotionally draining process, which is not something most parents relish for themselves or their injured child.

-Rest assured, at Dolman Law Group and Sibley Dolman, we understand and empathize with those concerns.
+Rest assured, at Dolman Law Group Accident Injury Lawyers, PA, we understand and empathize with those concerns.
 We take pride in treating our clients with compassion and respect during some of the most difficult times of their lives.
-And we seek to reassure our clients that they are always in control, and that by seeking justice for their child, they also help to protect other parents, children, and families from similar trauma.
+And we seek to reassure our clients that they are always in control and that by seeking justice for their child, they also help to protect other parents, children, and families from similar trauma.

 Risk Factors Particular to Child Injury